-The second segment of the MoPac Trail, following the old corridor of the Missouri Pacific Railroad's Omaha Belt Line, travels 20.7 miles between Wabash and the intersection of South 98th and A streets (east of Lincoln).
+The second segment of the MoPac Trail, following the old corridor of the Missouri Pacific Railroad's Omaha Belt Line, travels 20.7 miles between Wabash and Lincoln.
 This eastern segment of the MoPac Trail is very rural and travels on a crushed stone path through prairie, woodland and farmland.
-A separate equestrian trail, the Charles L. Warner Equestrian Trail, is provided between Wabash and the intersection of South 98th and A streets, near the western endpoint of the MoPac East Trail.
+A separate equestrian trail, the Charles L. Warner Equestrian Trail, is provided along the majority of the trail.
 Here, the MoPac East Trail connects to the MoPac Trail West to make the rest of the voyage into Lincoln.